Last Updated on September 17, 2021

 After I had been in the heir tracing business for at least a decade, I took a really dumb test to be a “state-licensed private detective.”
 Then I could put the legend “Licensed by the State of XYZ” on my stationery.
 I felt it gave me a bit more credibility.
 Maybe it helped, maybe it didn’t.

-However, you can, this afternoon, start to ferret out lists of unclaimed assets (bank accounts, inheritances, stocks, bonds, mineral rights, abandoned farms, and homes, etc.).
+However, you can, this afternoon, start to ferret out lists of unclaimed inheritance (bank accounts, inheritances, stocks, bonds, mineral rights, abandoned farms, and homes, etc.).

 Once you know of an abandoned asset, you find and sign up the owners and potential claimants to pay you a contingent fee.
 Your fee is due once they get the assets transferred to them.
 They must agree to pay you for disclosing an asset of which they are unaware.
 You can handle the process and collect your fee without any licenses or permits.
 Normally you convert the asset to cash and split with the heir.